Donna-N/python_project/README.md

-Caring Crew is a web-based app to help family members and other caregivers track the needs of their loved ones for whom they provide care.
+Caring Crew is a web-based app, created using Python and Django, to help family members and other caregivers track the needs of their loved ones for whom they provide care.

 FEATURES
 - Track and add doctors for each loved one and add notes from/for the doctor pertaining to that particular patient